The Twin-Engined Developments of the Fairey Battle Bomber.

 The Armstrong-Whitworth AW29 was the other prototype ordered to meet P27/32.
 Its "cabin" arrangement with a rotating turret to the rear, (not visible in this photo) was probably closer to what the Air Ministry expected from a specification to essentially do the same job as the Wellington bomber with a smaller bombload, in a smaller airframe.
 Notice the rearward retracting wheels, which would have looked more at home in a twin-engined configuration.

 Richard Fairey, head of the Fairey Aircraft Company, was quite convinced that the needs of P27/32 would be better met by a twin-engined, rather than single-engined, design.
-However, the Geneva disarmament conference still held out the hope of a limitation on the weight of bombers (the conference broke up in 1934 but the possibility of restarting it only finally disappeared in 1937) and so the Air Ministry insisted on the original brief for a lightweight, single-engined aircraft.
+However, the Geneva disarmament conference still held out the hope of a limitation on the weight of bombers (the conference broke up in 1934 but the possibility of restarting it or having a separate treaty with Germany only finally disappeared in 1937) and so the Air Ministry insisted on the original brief for a lightweight, single-engined aircraft.
 However, right from the start of the design process, Fairey had the new aircraft designed in such a way that it could be readily modified into a twin-engined machine.
 The cockpit, middle and rear fuselage assemblies, outer wings and undercarriage would be common to both designs, while the twin-engined variant would have a new nose holding forward-firing armament.
 In this way, production could be easily changed to the more capable twin-engined design if the disarmament talks broke down.
 The way the undercarriage of the Fairey Battle works, retracting back into the wing, in a way that could be easily accommodated in the engine nacelles of a twin-engined type, clearly shows the philosophy at work.
 It may be that across at Armstrong Whitworth the same thought process was going on, their AW29 design to the same specification, had a very similar undercarriage arrangement.

 Image of a Fairey Battle manipulated to show the layout of the twin-engined variant.